Will-of-the-Wisp/Resources/README.md

 * <b>GuiFadingButtonCtrl :</b> Gui button control that will fade in and out.
 Only for buttons with no image, using profiles to 'fill' the color and borders.<br>

 # Tech Blog
-Please leave any feedback about this resource in its tech blog:
+For more information about the development and usage of this resource check out its tech blog:
 [Extended GuiObjectView Blog Post](http://www.willowispgames.com/tech/2016/10/01/FadingGuiControls.html)

 #Installation